 After your coveralls are washed and clean to your satisfaction, you can either line dry them or place your coveralls in the dryer for no more than 10 minutes, on the tumble dry or lowest setting.
 It is recommended to not use chlorine or hydrogen peroxide bleach, laundry softeners or starch.

+We hope these tips for choosing coveralls has been helpful.
 Whatever your work environment calls for Direct Textile Store has a wide selection of uniform coverall’s that are generously proportioned and constructed, with wrinkle resistant fabric that ensures a professional look wash after wash.
 Shop online or call one of our friendly customer service representatives.